lucasofw/Lkzof/README.md

 <br>
 I started with Minecraft servers and applications in VB.Net on 2015, I also tried creating Minecraft Plugins and other stuff. 💾

 Nowadays I'm focused on game development, but I still do other things sometimes.
-Working on playlotus.net (site under development)
+Working on <a href="https://playlothus.net" target="_blank">playlothus.net</a> (site under development)

 I intend to continue in this area and launch commercial games in the future (with a focus on the mobile market, and maybe on Steam) 🎮